erjdev/vite-react-components/README.md

 - `playground/*` - This directory contains a test web application that uses the components in the `lib/*` directory
 - `lib/*` - This directory contains our React components; test them out using code in the `playground/*` directory
+- `vitest/*` - This directory contains unit tests for the project written using Vitest

 Think of all code inside the `playground` folder as a demo page.
 The actual library code resides in another folder named `lib`.
 This is where you create your components.